ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 In this tutorial you will learn the following:

 - How the concepts of Fairness, Awareness, and Equity are connected.
-- How we structured two possible fairness reports for creating a **fairness analysis of the progression of students in educational institutions in The Netherlands**.
+- How we structured two possible fairness reports.
 - How the project files and folders are structured.
 - How to use the template.
 - How to construct individual files.